kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 to accurately simulate where the robot will go given certain wheel speeds because of motor variations and wheel slippage on the terrain.

-Although the obstacles in the competition last year were too small to cause concern for the robot, the navigation system will still take in depth information from an ASTRA camera to assist with navigating around obstacles as necessary.
-This information along with the goal will be used to develope potential fields which will be used to plan a route for the robot to follow.
+The obstacles in the competition last year were too small to cause concern for the robot Location information along with the goal will be used to develop potential fields which will be used to plan a route for the robot to follow.
-Since these fields vary depending on the start and end location as well as obstacle location, it would be difficult to mock out a "correct" potential field to compare the navigation system's output to.
+Since these fields vary depending on the start and end location, it would be difficult to mock out a "correct" potential field to compare the navigation system's output to.
 Instead the generated path will have to be manually checked to see if it will work for the given scenario.
-This testing will not be automated and rely on physically showing the ASTRA camera the field since the data the camera generates would be too complex to mock out.

 Collection
 ~~~~~~~~~~